ajrcarey/pdfium-render/README.md

 ## Development status

-The initial focus of this crate was been on rendering pages in a PDF file; consequently, `FPDF_*` functions related to page rendering were prioritised.
+The initial focus of this crate was on rendering pages in a PDF file; consequently, `FPDF_*` functions related to page rendering were prioritised.
 By 1.0, the functionality of all `FPDF_*` functions exported by all Pdfium modules will be available, with the exception of certain functions specific to interactive scripting, user interaction, and printing.